 London Road, Arundel, West Sussex BN18 9AY

-The list description is extremely brief by current standards.
-Joseph Aloysius Hanson (1803-1882) was in partnership with his younger son J S Hansom from 1869 until 1882, so it is likely that the design is that of J A Hansom albeit that the execution was by Hansom & Son.
+The list description (below) is extremely brief by current standards and uses the pre-1973 dedication to Our Lady and St Philip Neri.
+Joseph Aloysius Hanson (1803-1882) was in partnership with his younger son J. S. Hansom from 1869 until 1882, so it is likely that the design is that of J. A. Hansom albeit that the execution was by Hansom & Son.
 The church was built by Henry, 15th Duke of Norfolk, to celebrate his coming of age in 1868.
 Built of Bath stone, work began on 27 December 1869 and the church opened on 1 July 1873.
 It cost almost £100,000 and was funded almost completely by Henry, 15th Duke of Norfolk.

 What is perhaps most memorable about the building is its contribution to what Nairn & Pevsner (The Buildings of England Sussex) called ‘one of the great town views in England’.
 Approached from the east the town is perched on the hill, with the cathedral at one end and the castle at the other, the Arun valley in the foreground.
 Hansom encountered difficulties with the foundations, necessitating the sinking of concrete supports as deep as 57ft.